YouTube player

 Next, split your team into two groups of offense and defense.
 If possible, give everyone in the offense line a football.
 I like using footballs as much as possible in this drill as it gives the kids experience carrying the ball.
 It will also give some insight into how they will run with the ball and whether a player has the tendency to flag guard a little which you can correct in the practice versus taking a penalty in the game.

 On your “GO!”, both the offense and defense sprint toward the sideline.
 The offense can cut back anytime once past the first cone.
 The defense is trying to pull the flag.
 If the defense does get beat, it cannot be up the sideline.
 Stress to the defense that they must force the offense back to the middle of the field.
-Try to get your offense to just flat out sprint and beat the defense up the sideline without any moves.
+Try to get your offense to just flat-out sprint and beat the defense up the sideline without any moves.

 DRILL VARIATIONS